dimaba/sendmail/README.md

 * Simplifies Python's email libraries into one easy to use object
 * Send email messages in plain text or HTML markup
 * Connects to SMTP servers using TLS or SSL
+* Attachments are now supported

 Notable missing features:
-* Attachments are not supported yet
 * Does not support setting recipients as CC/BBC yet

 Sending a simple plaintext message